Databases A – Z

 Local Newspaper Index: Includes the two local newspapers, Princeton Packet, and Town Topics.
-This index has a narrow scope and only includes selected articles of Princeton Borough and Princeton Township news from 1983 through 2006.
-Additional obituary entries from both newspapers are indexed from 1975 to 2006.
+This index has a narrow scope and includes citations only for selected articles of Princeton Borough and Princeton Township news from 1983 through 2006.
+Also includes additional obituary citations from both newspapers from 1975 to 2006.
 Princeton Packet obituaries are included from 1892 to 1950.
-A searchable, full-text digitized version of the Town Topics (March 17, 1946 to December 15, 2013) is available in Papers of Princeton, an ongoing project to digitize local papers.
+A searchable, full-text digitized version of the Town Topics (March 17, 1946, to December 15, 2013) is available in Papers of Princeton, an ongoing project to digitize local papers.
 For a comprehensive list of the library’s historical newspaper holdings and how to access them, please visit the Local History page.

 MasterFILE Complete (EBSCO): This database provides full text for magazines, reference books, and primary source documents.
 It also provides an Image Collection containing photos, maps & flags.
 Access full-text articles from Consumer Reports.
 Find ratings on hundreds of products, from dishwashers to automobiles.
 Type “Consumer Reports” in the publication field under “Limit your results.”
 Then enter the name of the product for which you are searching in the search field at the top of the page.